Adler-Alexander/dev/README.md

 The framework concept utilized in CCA for Splunk goes back several years and has proven to be absolutely critical in managing complex Splunk infrastructures with 100+ servers in several environments.
 450+ tasks has been developed across 10 carefully created Ansible roles.
 We continuously invest **hundreds of development hours for every release**, so that you can get the scalability that you should expect out of a automation framework.
 Besides adding your servers to the ansible inventory file, there is less than 25 parameters that you have to set per environment - then off you go to much different Splunk journey going forward.

-This is the free open source version of this automation framework, a trickledown version from our premium option but with all features needed to administrate any size of Splunk environment.
+This is the free open-source version of this automation framework, a trickledown version from our premium option but with all features needed to administrate any size of Splunk environment.